redtexts/texts/goldner_2003_same_movie.md

-Rosa Luxemburg and everything she stood for (including her memorable writings--no doubt Eurocentric--in primitive accumulation in the colonial world and her rich material on pre-capitalist societies everywhere in _Einfuehrung in die Nationaloekonomie_) meant nothing to these people.
+Rosa Luxemburg and everything she stood for (including her memorable writings--no doubt Eurocentric--in primitive accumulation in the colonial world and her rich material on pre-capitalist societies everywhere in _Einführung in die Nationalökonomie_) meant nothing to these people.
 Her critiques of Lenin, in the earliest months of the Russian Revolution (not to mention before 1914), and of the right to national self-determination, did not exist.
 Elbaum and his friends were